CtrlK

 Distinctiveness Conflict Risk

-The focus on specific architecture patterns provides some distinctiveness, but terms like 'backend systems' and 'refactoring' are broad enough to overlap with general backend development or code refactoring skills.
+The focus on specific architecture patterns provides some distinctiveness, but 'backend systems' and 'refactoring' are broad enough to overlap with general backend development or code refactoring skills.
 Could conflict with a general backend development skill or a refactoring-focused skill.

 2 / 3